-This award is intended to support early career investigators, prior to completion of career development awards like NIH K08, K23, K99 or similar.
+If applying with a mentor, this award is intended to support investigators prior to receipt of career-development awards, like NIH K08, K23, K99 or similar.
 Postdoctoral Fellows (PhD) and Medical Fellows who are seeking to complete at least two years of mentored research training are also eligible.